 One final addition was added to the west side of the complex in 1983.
 This addition, designed by the Cleveland firm Dalton, van Dijk, Johnson, & Partners, housed the Ingalls Library and additional galleries.

-With the current renovation and expansion project, the museum will add additional galleries, public spaces, and storage and office space.
-It will correct the confusing flow through the galleries created by the previous additions and renovations.
+With the recently completed renovation and expansion project, the museum has added additional galleries, public spaces, and storage and office space.
+It has corrected the confusing flow through the galleries created by the previous additions and renovations.
 The Breuer building has been renovated and has been returned to its original education focus housing classrooms, lecture halls, and the Ingalls Library.
 The galleries of the 1916 Hubbell and Benes building have been renovated for the 21st century.
 New construction includes an east and west wing designed by Rafael Vinoly for gallery, storage and office space.
-The 1958 and 1983 buildings will be torn down to make room for a Vinoly designed atrium public space.
+The 1958 and 1983 buildings were torn down to make room for a Vinoly designed atrium public space.